cinc-project/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

 1. Two identical clusters located in same/different AWS regions.
 1. Amazon S3 access in both regions for Application backup.
-1. Ability to schedule jobs to run backup and restore commands in both clusters.
-We recommend using corn or a similar tool like anacron.

 In the above approach, there will be two identical clusters

 - Primary Cluster (or Production Cluster)
 - Secondary Cluster (Having upgraded AMI)

-The Primary cluster will be active and regular backups will be performed using `chef-automate backup create`.
-At the same time, the new cluster will be restoring the latest backup data using `chef-automate backup restore`.

-When the Primary cluster fails, accomplish the failover by updating DNS records to the DR cluster Load balancer.

 {{< note >}}

   The AWS deployment should be configured with S3.
 {{< /note >}}

-### Caveat with the above approach

-- Running two parallel clusters can be expensive.
-- The amount of data loss will depend on how frequently backups are performed in the Primary cluster.
-- Changing DNS records from the Primary load-balancer to the Secondary load-balancer can take time to propagate through the network.

 ### Steps to set up the AMI Upgraded Cluster